COVID beds run short in St Petersburg as Russian vaccine rollout gathers pace

 MOSCOW (Reuters) - St Petersburg is running out of hospital beds for COVID-19 patients, city authorities said, as one of around half a dozen firms licenced to produce Russia’s Sputnik V vaccine began deliveries across the country.

-Biotech group Biocad said on Wednesday it was supplying the shot as part of a national inoculation programme.
+Biotech group Biocad said on Wednesday it was supplying shots as part of a national inoculation programme.
 More than 200,000 people in Russia have already been vaccinated against the disease.

 Russia is battling a second wave of the virus and, while authorities have so far relied on targeted curbs rather than imposing a second national lockdown to contain it, the Kremlin warned last week that St Petersburg was close to crossing a “red line”.